scottdelly/passover/haggadah.md

 **Reader 3**: This question goes back to ancient times in Rome, when it was the custom for rich people to eat while lying on a couch leaning on one elbow as slaves and servants fed them.
 The Jewish people thought of this relaxed type of eating as a sign of freedom and prosperity, so they would lean to one side eating at the Seder on Passover, the festival of freedom.
 Today, we who are free eat while sitting up, even at Passover, but the question remains in the service as a reminder of how it was when our people longed for freedom.

 **Reader 1**: We have answered the four traditional questions, but there are still more questions to be answered.
-There are other special foods on our Seder plate: a sweet condiment (kharoset), a roast lamb's bone (z'ro-ah), and an egg (baytsa).
+There are other special foods on our Seder plate: a sweet condiment (charoset), a roast lamb's bone (zeroah), and an egg (beitzah).
 Why are they here?

-Kharoset--Why do we eat kharoset?
+Charoset--Why do we eat charoset?

 **Reader 2**: Apples, nuts, cinnamon, and wine are combined to make this sweet condiment.
 It is the color of clay or mortar.
 It reminds us of the bricks and mortar that the Israelites are said to have made when they built the Pharaohs' palaces and cities.
 At the same time, the taste of kharoset is sweet, and it reminds us of the sweetness of freedom.

-**Reader 2**: Let us now all eat kharoset on a piece of matsah.
+**Reader 2**: Let us now all eat kharoset on a piece of matzah.

-**Reader 3**: There is an interesting tradition to take a piece of matsah and place upon it some bitter herb (maror) and some kharoset.
+**Reader 3**: There is an interesting tradition to take a piece of matzah and place upon it some bitter herb (maror) and some charoset.
 As you eat this, the full meaning of Passover is felt through this combination.

-**Reader 1**: Z'roa means shankbone or thigh bone.
-This lamb's bone takes us back, once again, to ancient times to the shepherd's festival of Pesakh.
+**Reader 1**: Zeroah means shankbone or thigh bone.
+This lamb's bone takes us back, once again, to ancient times to the shepherd's festival of Pesach.
 It was celebrated at the time of the full moon in the month the lambs and goats were born.
 At that time, each family would slaughter a young lamb or goat for a Spring feast.

-**Reader 4**: Batysah--Why do we eat egg?
+**Reader 4**: Beitzah--Why do we eat egg?

-**Reader 1**: Baytsah is the egg of life.
+**Reader 1**: Beitzah is the egg of life.
 Each of us begins as an egg and grows to adulthood.
 The egg reminds us of our evolutionary past and the gifts of human inheritance.
 But the egg is fragile.
 It represents potential that can be destroyed.
 Left alone, its life would perish.

 **Reader 4**: Growing life needs warmth and love and security, guidance, hope, and vision.
 To achieve their full potential, human beings need the support and encouragement of family and community.
 Eggs symbolize the fragility and interdependence of life.